Schecter Guitar Research: Custom shop days, 1976-1983

-Texan ownership and mass production, 1983–1987
+Texan ownership and mass production, 1983-1987

 By 1983, Schecter had reached its custom shop production limit and could no longer meet demand.
 That year, the company was purchased by a group of Texas investors who wanted to build upon Schecter's reputation for quality.
-The investors moved the company to Dallas, Texas, where they produced above-par quality guitars using both imported parts and Schecter parts under the Schecter name for less than five years.
+The investors moved the company to Dallas, Texas, where they produced higher quality guitars using both imported parts and Schecter parts under the Schecter name for less than five years.

-At the 1984 winter NAMM show, Schecter introduced twelve new guitars and basses, all based on Fender designs.
+At the January 1984 NAMM Show, Schecter introduced twelve new guitars and basses, all based on Fender designs.
 The most popular of these guitars was a Telecaster-style guitar similar to those that Pete Townshend played.
 Although Townshend never endorsed this model, it was known unofficially as the "Pete Townshend model".
 Eventually, the Telecaster-style guitar became known as the "Saturn", and the company's Stratocaster-style guitar became known as the "Mercury".

 All guitars have the "lawsuit" peg heads (two small marks on back of headstocks).
 Schecter was still using Stratocaster and Telecaster headstocks, which Fender had allowed when they were a parts company.
 It appears this lawsuit may have essentially led to their closing in late 1986 to early 1987.
 The current owners purchased the name in late 1987.

 During this period, Schecter managed to sign famous endorsee, Swedish guitarist Yngwie Malmsteen.
 Schecter built several custom guitars for Yngwie Malmsteen that featured scalloped necks and reverse headstocks.

-Hisatake Shibuya and reform, 1987 – present
+Shibuya Hisatake and reform, 1987-present

-In 1987, the Texas investors sold the company to Hisatake Shibuya, a Japanese entrepreneur who also owned the Musicians Institute in Hollywood and ESP Guitars (To this day, Schecter Guitar Research and ESP Guitars have remained separate entities).
+In 1987, the Texas investors sold the company to Shibuya Hisatake, a Japanese entrepreneur who also owned the Musicians Institute in Hollywood and ESP Guitars (to this day, Schecter Guitar Research and ESP Guitars have remained separate entities).
 Shibuya moved the company back to California and returned Schecter to its custom shop roots, devoting all its efforts to manufacturing high-end, expensive custom instruments.

 Schecter guitars were once again only available from a few retailers, one of them being Sunset Custom Guitars in Hollywood, which Hisatake Shibuya also owned.
 Sunset Custom Guitars happened to be the place where Michael Ciravolo, the future president of Schecter Guitar Research, worked.
-During 1994/1995 Schecter managed to sign other famous endorsee, Swedish guitarist John Norum.
+During 1994/1995 Schecter managed to sign another famous endorsee, Swedish guitarist John Norum.